itemic/status-kas/README.md

 **Update frequency**: manual.
 The Slides canvas updates live.

 #### Setting media location
-The default file location is currently `/media/` in the root directory (`web`).
+The default file location is currently `media` in the root directory (`web`).
 To change where files are found, change `media[file_location]` in the configuration file.

 #### Setting media files
-The array `media[media_objects]` contains strings of the filenames that will be displayed.
-The filenames are relative to the media location as discussed above.
+The array `media[media_objects]` contains YouTube URLs to play YouTube videos.

 The order of the media files is the order in the array.

-*Changes will be made to this in the future – all the files within the media directory will be displayed and this will be deprecated.*

 #### Image duration
 The configuration entry for image duration is `media[image_duration]`.
 Units in milliseconds.

 #### YouTube
-YouTube links are supported as well in `media[media_objects]`.
+YouTube links are supported in `media[media_objects]`.
 Try to use the standard YouTube URL but the code should able to find the yID.

 Recommended format: `https://www.youtube.com/watch?v=ID`.